Two-dimensional materials from high-throughput computational exfoliation of experimentally known compounds: Results and discussion

-The dimensionality of each connected group is obtained from the rank of the set of vectors linking an atom to all of its chemically connected periodic images (periodic according to the 3D lattice vectors).
+Once all bonds are identified, chemically connected groups are constructed.
+We start from $3\times3\times3$ supercells, as illustrated in Fig.~\ref{fig:2Dlayerfinder}c (even such supercells might not be large enough in principle), and identify the dimensionality of each connected manifold from the rank of the matrix formed by all the vectors linking an atom to all of its chemically connected periodic images (periodic according to the 3D lattice vectors).
 This approach is general and does not assume any specific orientation of the 2D plane with respect to the crystal or Cartesian axes.
 Moreover, it also identifies and returns other low-dimensional units, such as 1D chains or 0D clusters.

-Applying the full protocol to all $108423$ unique 3D structures, we found $5619$ layered materials that can be considered as potential parents of 2D monolayers.
+Applying the full protocol to all $108423$ 3D structures of set A, we find $5619$ materials that are classified as layered according to this simple geometric and chemical analysis (set B in Table~\ref{tab:stat}) that can be considered for further analysis.